Complete and submit the form below and we will contact you.

 - Have you ever had to handle an accident or emergency?
 If so, what action did you take?

-- What is your experience/philosophy with children watching TV and/or computers?
+- What is your experience/philosophy regarding childrens’ TV and/or computer time?

 - What are your favorite children’s books?
 TV shows?
 Movies?